Undergraduate Organizations

 Membership Criteria:

-• Any student organization that receives university resources must be equally open to all undergraduates.
-Graduate and professional students, faculty, and staff of Yale University can be members of an undergraduate organization, as long as Yale College students constitute a majority of the membership.
+• Undergraduate organizations may choose to include graduate and professional students, faculty, and staff of Yale University, as long as Yale College students constitute a majority of the membership.

 • Student organization membership ordinarily continues for the duration of a student’s time at Yale.
 Organizations may choose to have shorter durations (membership per semester or year, for example); this must be made clear to all prospective and current members.
 (See here for details on organization membership for students taking time away from enrollment.)